 Here’s just a sampling of our recent efforts across the U.S.

-As much as we’ve been able to achieve in helping our neighbors in need, there is still so much more to do.
+As much as we’ve been able to achieve in helping our neighbors in need and refugee newcomers, there is still so much more to do.
 If we work together—with YOU—we can make the vision of a better living condition for our vulnerable community members a reality.

 Please donate now and help break the chains of poverty and pain for our most-vulnerable neighbors.

 Basher was the first client of a special program IRUSA donors put together to help refugees new to the States, by providing support like rent assistance and case management, as well as guiding them through social services and getting them acclimated to their new communities.
 What made this program really special is that it was dedicated to those who have had difficulty settling because of medical conditions or psychological trauma and low English proficiency.

 Basher, a refugee from Syria, was this program’s first client.

 His road here was difficult: He was tortured in Syria, leaving him paralyzed from the waist down.
 He escaped with his mother, and now found himself in a completely new place, not knowing how to restart.

 In comes the IRUSA program for refugees.
 Basher made this important connection and got to work right away on setting himself up for success.
 IRUSA provided him with a laptop, assistance with rent and essential needs for him and his mother, networking opportunities, and more.